 People also spend 13 hours every year waiting to be put on hold for customer service.
 And annoying traffic makes the average commuter spend 38 hours on the road every year waiting for the cars to move.

 That’s why some companies have resorted to making their customers choose between a physical line or a virtual line when waiting.
-In an effort to make the waiting time more pleasant, these companies have adopted virtual queues through apps.
+To make the waiting time more pleasant, these companies have adopted virtual queues through apps.

 Through these apps, we still maintain our place in the line and do other stuff and activities while waiting for our turn.
 The app will just send in a signal when it’s your turn or if, in a few minutes, it will be your turn.